fenago/Grokking-Deep-Learning/Lab_1.md

 of numbers between
 0 and 1

 Go ahead and run all of the previous code.
-The first bit of “at first confusing but eventually heavenly” magic should be visible.
+The first bit of "at first confusing but eventually heavenly" magic should be visible.
 When you multiply two variables with the * function, NumPy automatically detects what kinds of variables you’re working with and tries to figure out the operation you’re talking about.
 This can be mega-convenient but sometimes makes NumPy code a bit hard to read.
 Make sure you keep track of each variable type as you go along.
 The general rule of thumb for anything elementwise (+, –, *, /) is that either the two variables must have the same number of columns, or one of the variables must have only one column.
 For example, print(a * 0.1) multiplies a vector by a single number (a scalar).
-NumPy says, “Oh, I bet I’m supposed to do vector-scalar multiplication here,” and then multiples the scalar (0.1) by every value in the vector.
+NumPy says, "Oh, I bet I’m supposed to do vector-scalar multiplication here," and then multiples the scalar (0.1) by every value in the vector.
 This looks exactly the same as print(c * 0.2), except NumPy knows that c is a matrix.
 Thus, it performs scalar-matrix multiplication, multiplying every element in c by 0.2.
 Because the scalar has only one